deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Simple SQL feature store
 ------------------------

 The simple SQL feature store serves simple feature types that are stored in a spatially-enabled database.
 However, it's not suited for mapping rich GML application schemas and does not support transactions.
 If you need these capabilities, use the SQL feature store instead.
-The configuration format is defined by schema file http://schemas.deegree.org/datasource/feature/simplesql/3.0.1/simplesql.xsd.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Minimal configuration example